ThingSet/thingset.github.io/docs/spec/v0.6/appl_general_concept.md

 ## Message Types

-ThingSet defines three types of messages: Requests, responses and statements.
+ThingSet defines four types of messages: Requests, responses, desires and reports.

 A **request** is sent from one device (client) to a single other device (server).
 The server is expected to answer with a **response** containing a status code and optional payload.

-A **statement** is a message that is sent without expecting a response or confirmation.
+A **report** is a message that is sent out by a node without expecting a response or confirmation.
 It may be sent to a particular device or broadcast through the network to be received by any interested device (publish-subscribe model).
-A published statement is called **notification**.

-If a device receives a statement, it is considered a proposal to update the values as stated in the message.
-If all or some of the requested changes are invalid, they are silently ignored, as it is not possible to respond to a statement.
+A **desire** is a message that is sent to a node without expecting a response or confirmation.
+It is considered a proposal to update the values as stated in the message.
+If all or some of the requested changes are invalid, they are silently ignored, as it is not possible to respond to a desire.

 ::: tip Idea for evaluation
-After each update of a value via request/response, the device sends out a statement with the updated values.
-This ensures that also other devices are notified (statements are broadcast on the bus) and it allows to double-check if the value was correctly received or if it was e.g. rounded to the next possible value.
+After each update of a value via request/response, the device sends out a report with the updated values.
+This ensures that also other devices are notified (reports may be broadcast on the bus) and it allows to double-check if the value was correctly received or if it was e.g. rounded to the next possible value.
 :::

 ### Request-response model